e-schuh/LoCoBench/README.md

 Attention calibration re-weights attention scores at inference time, with the goal of distributing representational capacity more evenly across the full sequence.
 The same config files still work with `run_all_configs.sh` because calibration options are handled by `compute_embeddings.py`.

-Keys (top-level apply to both embedders; you can also use per-embedder overrides):
+Keys (top-level apply to both embedders; you can also use per-embedder overrides, i.e., different settings for standalone embeddings and document embeddings):
 - `apply_attn_calibration` (bool): enable/disable calibration.
 - `calib_layers` (string): which layers contribute, e.g., `"last_half"`, `"last"`, `"all"`.
 - `calib_source_tokens` (string): token sources, e.g., `"cls"` or `"all"`.